 Some patients spontaneously adopt some compensatory strategies (Zihl, 1999), and those who do not can be trained to do so.
 One strategy to compensate for a lateralized field deficit is to saccade as far into the blind field as possible to maximise the proportion of the search area that falls in the sighted field (Pambakian, Mannan, Hodgson & Kennard, 2004; Pambakian, Currie & Kennard, 2005).
 Encouraging patients to utilize these strategies in real life improves general functioning (based on self- reports, Mannan, Pambakian & Kennard, 2010; Zihl, 1981).
 Indeed, one of the best predictors of driving hazard detection in hemianopia patients was an increase in the velocity and amplitude of saccades together with a shift of saccades in the blind field (Bahneman, Hamel, Beukelaer, Ohl, Kehrer, Audebert, Kraft & Brandt, 2015).
 Similarly, large eye movements, and specifically eye-movements directed towards the blind part of the visual field, improved search for specific items in a supermarket (Kasneci, Sippel, Heister, Aehling, Rosenstiel, Schiefer & Papageorgiou, 2014), and in a collision avoidance task (Papageorgiou, Hardiess, Mallot & Schiefer, 2012).

 a strategy of making large eye movements into the blind field would be sub-optimal in many circumstances.
-For example, if the target is in the sighted field An influential model of visual search proposes that visual information is integrated across the entire visual field, and eye movements are executed to locations that are most efficient for finding the target (Najemnik & Geisler, 2005).
+For example, if the target is in the sighted field.
+An influential model of visual search proposes that visual information is integrated across the entire visual field, and eye movements are executed to locations that are most efficient for finding the target (Najemnik & Geisler, 2005).
 This model implies that healthy observers are optimal in visual search, in the sense that each eye movement is executed to the location that will maximally decrease uncertainty about the target location.
 Clarke, Green, Chantler & Hunt (submitted) demonstrated that a stochastic model of fixation selection can also match human search performance and is far less computationally taxing.
 Optimality in eye movements has also been called into question by recent examples of complete failures of healthy human observers to adopt efficient eye movement strategies (Clarke & Hunt, 2016; Morvan & Maloney, 2012; Verghese, 2012).
 It is therefore unclear whether healthy participants (or patients) can be reasonably expected to spontaneously adopt an optimal strategy to cope with visual deficits, or if they require specialized training.

 Method